JinyanSu1/jinyansu1.github.io/_posts/2026-05-22-search-r1-does-the-model-actually-learn-to-search.md

 Golden answers: ['Jewish Currents']
 ```

 The first sentence is recognizable English.
-By the second sentence the model has drifted into ten or twelve different scripts plus stray code-identifier tokens (`@RequestMapping`, `.TextField`, `TensorFlow/nginx`, `_expired`, `Cryptography.real`).
-The model issues four wrong `<answer>and</answer>` outputs along the way (the literal "Extracted answer: and" pattern from Examples i–ii), and eventually emits a fifth `<answer>` tag with "Jewish Currents".
+Within a few sentences, though, the model's output stops looking like English at all: real characters from a dozen writing systems (Chinese, Cyrillic, Arabic, Hebrew, Korean, Japanese, Vietnamese, ...) appear alongside literal source-code tokens like `@RequestMapping`, `.TextField`, `TensorFlow/nginx`, `_expired`, and `Cryptography.real` — these are genuinely produced by the model, not artifacts of how I'm rendering it.
+(Qwen's tokenizer was trained on a multilingual code corpus, so these tokens are in its vocabulary; collapse flattens the sampling distribution and these rare tokens start getting drawn.)
+The model issues four wrong `<answer>and</answer>` outputs along the way (the same "Extracted answer: and" pattern from Examples i–ii), and eventually emits a fifth `<answer>` tag with "Jewish Currents".
 Gold matches. **Reward = 1, reasoning has been gone for thousands of tokens.**

 **(iv) Multilingual collapse + a simple memorized fact.**